cloudmesh/technologies/chapters/tech/cloudstack.md

 the announcement released on March 25, 2013 [@www-cloudstackhistory].

-Today, Apache CloudStack services used by a wide variety of users including Apple, Bell Canada, Zynga, Huawei [www-cloudstackusers].
+Today, Apache CloudStack services used by a wide variety of users including Apple, Bell Canada, Zynga, Huawei [@www-cloudstackusers].
 Many of those users

 > "incorporate or integrate with Cloudstack in their own products, organizations